stormpath/stormpath-sdk-java/docs/source/login.rst

    stormpath.web.authc.savers = cookie

-we can see that only the cookie-based ``Saver`` implementation is to be used to ensure server statelessness out of the box.
+we can see that only the Cookie-based ``Saver`` implementation is to be used to ensure server statelessness out of the box.

 If you wanted to enable both cookie and your own name that corresponds to a property that reflects a custom implementation ('session' for example):